-Given the potential safety impact and scale of the attack (given one LTKC) it is clear that a further refinement of the TAGA method is necessary.
+Given the potential safety impact and scale of the attack (given one LTKC of any airline) it is clear that a further refinement of the TAGA method is necessary.
 In particular, it is worth exploring measures that work on the ground service itself: one airline will not have much control over the security infrastructures managed by another.
 In addition, in our context of critical infrastructures one cannot write off that a state actor might take influence to obtain and abuse valid aircraft credentials of an airline in its realm.
+We will propose several measures that will address this situation in Section IV.